IBM-Bluemix-Docs/mobilepush/push_step_2.md

 # Configure a service instance
 {: #push_step_2}

-Ensure that you have gone through [Obtain notification service provider credentials](/docs/mobilepush?topic=mobilepush-push_step_1).
+Ensure that you went through [Obtain notification service provider credentials](/docs/mobilepush?topic=mobilepush-push_step_1).

 You can configure the service for **Android** apps, **iOS** apps, **Chrome** web apps, **Chrome apps and extentions**, **Firefox** web apps, and **Safari** web apps by selecting the **Configure** button in the respective tile.

 Click the Menu icon (three vertical dots) in the respective configuration tile to Edit or Delete a configuration.
-The Menu icon will appear only in the respective configuration tile if configuration details exist.
+The Menu icon appears only in the respective configuration tile if configuration details exist.
 {: note}

 ## For Android apps
 {: #push_step_2_Android}

-Ensure that you have gone through [Obtain notification service provider credentials](/docs/mobilepush?topic=mobilepush-push_step_1) to set up the FCM project and obtain your credentials.
+Ensure that you went through [Obtain notification service provider credentials](/docs/mobilepush?topic=mobilepush-push_step_1) to set up the FCM project and obtain your credentials.

 To configure the service with FCM credentials for Android applications, complete the following steps: